synthetic-corpus/powershell/README.md

 ## What does this module do?

-RENusers simplifies account creation for an hypothetical company that has three different locations with several unique departments within each loaction.
-Rather than entering e-mail address, a standardized password, moving a userobject to the correct OU etc etc, this module simplifies the process into a single cmdLET.
+RENusers simplifies account creation for an hypothetical company that has three different locations with several unique departments within each location.
+Rather than entering e-mail address, a standardized password, moving a userobject to the correct OU etc manually (and then error checking!), this module simplifies the process into a single cmdLET.